A Healthy Diet for Healthier Milk

 While organic milk offers environmental benefits and is often certified GMO-free, the way it is processed destroys most of the vitamins or bacteria that help you digest milk.
 Most organic milk is pasteurized at ultra-high temperatures (UHT) which means it is heated at high heat to kill the natural bacteria in milk.
 This gives the milk a longer shelf-life.
 However, milk needs bacteria to help people digest it easily.
 That is why an increasing number of people are lactose intolerant.

 Raw milk is the most natural milk you can drink because it is neither pasteurized nor homogenized.
 Raw milk also includes more protein and the full range of vitamins A, B6, B12, C, D and E found naturally in milk.
 When milk is pasteurized at high temperatures, it loses up to two-thirds of its natural vitamins A, D and E, half of its vitamin C and calcium, and virtually all the vitamins B6 and B12.

 At Milky Way Farm, we also use a special cooling method that chills milk below 40 degrees within seconds of it leaving the cow.
 This provides a longer shelf-life without killing off the “good” bacteria.

-Our cows are not given hormones or steroids.
+Our herd of cows is never given hormones or steroids.

 We do not use restricted chemicals on the farm.